Are you looking for the best family board games to have some exciting gaming time with your kids or partner?

-Basically, when 2 or more camels end up on the same space, they stack up on top of each other, with the latest arrived going on top.
+In short, when two or more camels end up on the same space, they stack up on top of each other, with the latest arrived going on top.
 That’s why this game is called Camel Up!

 The mechanism is both simple and genius.
 It creates so many surprises in the flow of the race that makes the game so exciting to play.
 Ultimately, it encourages you to bid on late runners hoping other camels can carry them on their backs!

-The camel stack-up mechanism brings another dimension of interaction, fun and bidding craziness that will make you laugh, or cry!
-Besides, the game is extremely accessible, so even the smallest ones can enjoy a great family evening together.
+The camel stack-up mechanism brings another dimension of interaction, fun, and bidding craziness that will make you laugh, or cry!
+Besides, the game is extremely accessible, so even the smallest ones can enjoy an amazing family evening together.

 |Anything can happen in this race!|

 |It can be hard to catch up with the leader|